maratai/craftery/fiberarts/fiber_arts.md

   - Patsy Sue Sawistoski.
 "Planning a Substitute Yarn."
   - Hannah Merritt Woods.
 "Planning by the Pound." **to-read**

+- *Semi-*.
+Issue 18, Autumn 2017.
+  - Mary Berry.
+"Weave It!
+Semi- Weaving."
+  - Michelle Boyd.
+"Worsted, Semi-, Woollen: When semi- yarns are the better choice."
+  - Carson Demers.
+"Ergo Neo - Variety Is the Spice of Spinning."
+  - Melanie Duarte.
+"The Semi- Spectrum Across Plies and Knit Structure."
+  - Stephenie Gaustaud.
+"Prep It!
+Cloud in Your Hand."
+  - Ekaterina Gorges.
+"Semi-supported, Semi-suspended, Semi-Russian."
+  - Susan Hector.
+"Guilded - Old Town Fiber Arts Guild."
+  - Debbie Held.
+"Spin It!
+Semi-shiny: How spinning from the fold can add luster."
+  - Amy King.
+"Prep It!
+Changing Your Fiber Orientation: Going from a worsted to a woolen prep."
+  - Amy King.
+"Spin It!
+Semi-sweet Cowl."
+  - Benjamin Krudwig.
+"Knit It!
+Peak Hat."
+  - Benjamin Krudwig.
+"Spin It!
+Peak Hat (Semi-woolen vs. Woolen)."
+  - Rachel Anne MacGillivray.
+"Trio of Tunics: A semi- study of drape and wear."
+  - Jillian Moreno.
+"Spinning in the in-between: How prep and draft combine to affect color, grist, yarn, and fabric." **to-read**
+  - Kara Perpelitz.
+"Extreme Semi-: When fibre type shines through." **to-read**
+  - Esther Rodgers.
+"Prep It!
+Turn Your Top Into a Fauxlag."
+  - Beth Smith.
+"A Semi- Primer."
+  - ?.
+"Hot Button: Caling Yarn 'Semi-.'"

 - *Singles*.
 Issue 11, Winter 2015.
   - Sylvia Becker.
 "Knit It!
 Bad Girl Scarf."
   - Sylvia Becker.
 "Spin It!
 Good Girl Gone Bad."